‘This is what the country needs right now’: Opinion-free news coming to cable television this week

 “If you look at primetime cable right now, the format is one anchor giving his or her views of the world, a few scattered guests, a focus on two to three major stories and then a goodnight,” Nelson said.
 “That’s not what NewsNation will be.”

-“I hesitate to be critical of what anyone else is doing because clearly there are people watching,” Donlan said.
+“I hesitate to be critical of what anyone else is doing because clearly there are people watching,” Donlon said.
 “If that’s not what you want to watch, there’s really no other choice.”

 Every Corner of America